 Rescue is only the first step on the path to restoration for victims of exploitation and trafficking.
 Even after extensive therapy and time to heal, former victims are extremely vulnerable to being exploited again if they have no ability to earn a viable income and provide for themselves and their families.
 Without skills and jobs, the likelihood of being in harm’s way again is almost guaranteed.

-Sak Saum recognizes this reality and is committed to ensuring that those in their care are equipped with skills, employment, and earn fair wages in a safe, loving environment.
+Sak Saum recognizes this reality and is committed to ensuring that those in their care are equipped with skills and employment and earn fair wages in a safe, loving environment.
 They also seek to pre-empt exploitation by equipping and hiring the most vulnerable in the local community before they fall prey to traffickers.

 Sauyunan, a Sundanese word, means “working together for the same purpose.”
-This is the goal of Sauyunan Handicrafts, Indonesia.
+This is the goal of Sauyunan Handicrafts in Indonesia.
 Multiple families create beautiful beaded items, thereby supporting themselves with their artistry.
 As artisans fasten each bead, they realize their once-hidden talents.
-Though they begin as needy men and women, small loans, design assistance, and help connecting with the right markets empowers the artisans.
+Though they begin as impoverished men and women, small loans, design assistance, and help connecting with the right markets empower the artisans.
 Individuals and families gain dignity—not handouts.
 They also receive opportunities to study prepared lessons on life skills and values that influence their present and provide hope for a shining future.

 Sema of Sema Leatherworks means “to speak” or “to say” in Swahili.
-The men behind the bracelets of Sema Leatherworks utilize their profits for their community and surrounding areas.
-These men, living in Nairobi, Kenya, work four days of the week on the product.
-The remainder of the week is spent applying their income to improve life for the people.
-They are able to assist in providing for physical needs while also providing holistically with encouragement and messages of eternal hope.
-Sema Leatherworks is witnessing transformed lives of people who once appeared hopeless with a simple message and encouragement of eternal hope.
+The men artisans, who live in Nairobi, Kenya, work four days of the week on the products.
+They spend the remainder of the week applying their income to improve life for the people.
+They provide physical needs and offer encouragement and messages of eternal hope.

 The young women of Shelano have come from the slums in the south of Kolkata, India.
-With their background and limited education, finding a job is difficult, if not impossible.
-By purchasing their handmade products, you are not only getting a fairly traded product, you are giving a woman an opportunity to take care of her family and invest in the future she now has.
-Each kantha is unique, made by a unique woman with her unique story.
-As it goes from her hands to yours, you are helping a woman earn some money of her own and contributing to her confidence and well-being.
+Finding a job is difficult, if not impossible, with their background and limited education.
+By purchasing their handmade products, you are not only getting a fairly-traded product, but also giving a woman an opportunity to take care of her family and invest in the future.
+Each throw is unique and is made by a unique woman with a unique story.
+As it goes from her hands to yours, you are help a woman earn some money of her own and contribute to her confidence and well-being.

 With a mission to restore hope to exploited women in Asia, Starfish Project established a socially responsible jewelry company in 2006 as a means to offering meaningful alternative employment, vocational training and educational grants, and a wide array of social programs to women trapped in exploitative situations.
 Each woman who leaves an exploitative situation for employment at Starfish Project is given opportunities to heal her physical and emotional scars in ways that transform every aspect of her being, including in her relationships with family, friends, and colleagues.
 By operating under three main values—the holistic transformation of lives, implementing ethically based business and organizational practices, and raising up local leadership—Starfish Project continues toward a vision of seeing every woman valued.
 Each piece of jewelry purchased directly funds the empowerment of exploited women in Asia.

 Artisans at Tabitha Ministries in Guatemala make exquisite products out of seed beads.
-The group employs 8 artisans who are able to provide much-needed income for their families through their work.
+The group employs eight artisans who are able to provide much-needed income for their families through their work.
 Maria is an artisan who can support her school and family with the money earned from products sold through WorldCrafts to purchase things like firewood and corn.
-She works so hard to overcome herself and family.
-That is why she is studying business administration, but she won’t be able support her home without this job, and doing bead work is all she can do well to earn money.
+She works so hard to provide for herself and family.
+That's why she is studying business administration, but she won’t be able support her home without this job, and doing bead work is all she can do well to earn money.

 Thai Country Trim

-Thai Country Trim serves as a safe haven for battered women to receive emotional and financial support.
-One example of this abuse: a woman was constantly abused by her family until she sought help at Thai Country Trim.
+For years, Thai Country Trim in Thailand has been a safe haven for battered women to receive emotional and financial support.
+One woman was constantly abused by her family until she sought help at Thai Country Trim.
 Her family gave her the most chores around the house and consistently told her she was worthless.
-Now, this woman, along with about 300 other women, is employed by Thai Country Trim, Thailand, handcrafting items to earn a living and learning to heal from her past.
+Now, this woman, along with about 300 other women, is employed by Thai Country Trim, handcrafting items to earn a living and learn to heal from her past.

 The Lily House